laxmiadh08/msba-portfolio-laxmi/README.md

 Referral Count: High referral numbers are the strongest indicator of a customer who intends to stay.
 Longer Contract Term: Long-term legal commitments are a primary factor in preventing churn.

-##How to Run the Code
+### Hto Run the Code
 1. Clone the repository
-2. Install packages
+2. Install packages listed in the requirement.txt

-3. Run
+3. Run python Churnprediction.py

+### Limitation
+The models rely on historical patterns and may not immediately capture sudden shifts in consumer behavior or market trends.